Why Grain Thief is Stealing the Show!

 “It’s very rootsy, with country and bluegrass sound with a modern lyrical content,” says Mulroy, who describes Grain Thief as not a bluegrass band, but a “bluegrass music band.”

-The follow-up to their first EP was Stardust Lounge.
+The follow-up to their first EP was Stardust Lodge.
 “That one was somewhat of a departure,” says Mulroy, who showed his songwriting skills on most of the songs.
 The project began in April 2016 but took a year and a half to complete.
 The album is filled with songs of loss and regret, and the struggles of the everyday working man, but with a twist.
-The arrangements in Stardust Lounge are a departure from Animal, keeping their interpretation of Americana music open-ended.
+The arrangements in Stardust Lodge are a departure from Animal, keeping their interpretation of Americana music open-ended.
 Named after a cheap hotel in Lake Tahoe, the album captures the band’s take on Americana, while still honoring their New England roots.
 The band has traveled around the Northeast, including Western Massachusetts, Vermont, New Hampshire, New York, and Connecticut.
 They’ve played many festivals, including Grey Fox Bluegrass, Ossipee Valley Music Festival, Podunk Bluegrass, and Thomas Point – 95 dates in all last year.
 When interviewed at the Folk Alliance Festival in New Orleans in January, the guys were looking forward to a busy 2020 festival season, as they prepared to release new music.
 That has changed, of course, due to the COVID19 pandemic, however, the new music was still released.